sparkbox/bouncy-ball/contributing.md

 1. Fork and clone the repo.
 2. Make your changes on a [feature-branch](https://bocoup.com/weblog/git-workflow-walkthrough-feature-branches).
-3. Submit a Pull Request.
+3. Submit a Pull Request to the `master` branch.